-In the course of the day you arrive in Phnom Penh.
-The hotel is located three quarters of an hour from the airport in the centre of the city.
-The ride to the hotel already gives you a first impression of the hustle and bustle and activities and architectural style.
-You will get to know the tour guide and other participants and will be informed about the rules on site.
-Depending on the time, we will also have the opportunity to discover something of the city and at the end of the day we will take a seat in one of the many street cafés along the Mekong River in Phnom Penh.
+During the day you will arrive in Phnom Penh.
+The hotel is located three quarters of an hour from the airport in the center of the city.
+The ride to the hotel gives you a first impression of the hustle and bustle, activities, and architectural style.
+You will meet the tour guide and other participants and will be informed about the local rules.
+Depending on the time, we will also have the opportunity to explore some of the city and at the end of the day we will sit down at one of the many sidewalk cafes along the Mekong River in Phnom Penh.

 Day 2: Phnom Penh -Kratie

-An early start for a nice and varied day.
-After only 1 km we are taken by ferry across the Mekong.
+An early start for a nice varied day.
+After only 1 km of riding, we will be put across the Mekong by ferry.
 This way we avoid the traffic of Phnom Penh.
-We ride on small paths along the Mekong, passing villages and many temples.
-On the way we enjoy a local lunch in Kampong Cham.
-We will literally ride through the backyards of the inhabitants.
-After a detour to the beautiful Han Chey temple with its magnificent view over the Mekong we continue our way along the river.
+We ride on small paths along the Mekong River and pass villages and many temples.
+On the way, we will enjoy a local lunch in Kampong Cham.
+We will literally ride through the backyards of the local people.
+After a detour to the beautiful Han Chey Temple with its magnificent view over the Mekong River, we continue our way along the river.
 We cross the Mekong once again and follow the road to Kratie.
-While enjoying a cool drink you can watch the sunset sitting in front of the hotel.
+While enjoying a cool drink, you can watch the sun go down while sitting in front of the hotel.

-We ride a little way back, along the Mekong river to cross it by ferry, and immediately after that a challenging 190 km off-road journey begins, through rubber and fruit orchards and the landscape looks as if you are driving in the African savannah.
-Halfway along the road, the road is blocked by a chain and a toll is charged to cross the shaky bridge (which can hardly carry us).
-Once we reach civilization we have a simple lunch.
-If we have time, we go to the overgrown temple ruins at Sambor Leek Kuk to take a group photo that would not be out of place in an Indiana Jones movie.
+We ride a bit along the Mekong River to cross it by ferry.
+Immediately after, we begin a challenging journey of 190 kilometers on dirt roads and off the main road.
+The route takes us straight through rubber and fruit plantations and rides through a landscape that makes you think you are in the African savannah.
+Take enough water with you for the ride, because there are not many places to drink.
+Once we arrive to civilization we will have a simple lunch.
+If we have time, ride to the overgrown temple ruins in Sambor Leek Kuk for a cool group photo that wouldn't be out of place in an Indiana Jones movie.

-Day 4: Sambor Prei Kuk - Siem Reap
+Day 4: Kompong Thom - Siem Reap - visit Ankor Wat

-There is a big road to Siem Reap, but we will leave the road soon, looking for small gravel roads.
-We visit small villages and local markets.
-Before we reach Siem Reap we get the first impressive temple complexes in sight.
+There is a major road to Siem Reap, but we will soon leave the road in search of small dirt roads.
+We will visit small villages and local markets.
+Before we reach Siem Reap we already get the first impressive temple complexes in sight.
 Siem Reap is one of the liveliest cities in Cambodia.
 In the center you will find many good restaurants and many cozy bars.
-It is also a perfect place to buy souvenirs or to have a massage.
-It is also our starting point from where we will visit the temples of Angkor Wat.
+It is also a perfect place to buy souvenirs or treat yourself to a massage.
+It is also our starting point from which we will visit the temples of Angkor Wat this afternoon.

-After breakfast we leave the Angkor Wat area towards Battambang.
-If circumstances permit, we try to avoid the busy chaotic road as much as possible.
-In the direction of Sisophon, 100 km from Siem Reap, this part of highway No. 6 is still well ridable, but on highway No. 5 from Sisophon to Battambang there is hard work, so it is still a real challenge.
-Battambang is the second city in the country and along the river there are many French colonial houses protected by UNESCO.
+After breakfast, we will leave the Angkor Wat area for Battambang.
+If circumstances allow, we will try to avoid the busy chaotic road as much as possible.
+Towards Sisophon, 100 km from Siem Reap, this part of highway No. 6 is still passable, but highway No. 5 from Sisophon to Battambang is being worked hard, so it is still a real challenge.
+Battambang is the second city in the country and along the river there are many UNESCO-protected French colonial houses.

-If it has rained, today can be a strenuous day as we ride through the Cardamom Mountains.
-Although Cambodia has been welcoming tourists for many years, the Cardamon Mountains have not yet been discovered by many foreigners.
+If it has been raining, today can be a busy day as we ride through the Cardamon Mountains.
+Although Cambodia has been receiving tourists for many years, the Cardamon Mountains have not yet been discovered by many foreigners.
 The mountains form the border between Cambodia and Thailand and have long been a stronghold of the Khmer Rouge.
-In the beginning the gravel roads are wide and flat, but then they become bumpier and hilly.
+At first, the dirt roads are wide and flat, but then they become bumpier and hillier.
 The agricultural plains turn into tropical rainforests.
-We spend the night in the small village Veal Veng in a simple guesthouse.
-We have to order food and drinks in advance so that the guesthouse can take care of this in time.
+We spend the night in the small village of Veal Veng in a simple guesthouse.
+We need to order food and drinks in advance so that the guesthouse can take care of this in time.

-Today's track can also be difficult when rain turns the red surface into smooth clay.
-We take our time for this adventurous path through the green forest.
+Today's route can also be difficult when rain turns the red surface into smooth clay.
+We will take our time for this adventurous trail through the green forest.
 The civilized world will be very far away for a while.
-On the way we will have a provisional lunch.
-After lunch we will look for the new Chinese road, a concrete block path, which will lead us to Koh Kong.
-If we have time, we will have a refreshing swim on the way.
-Koh Kong is located on the coast of the Gulf of Thailand, only a few kilometres from the neighbouring country.
+On the way, we will have a temporary lunch.
+After lunch, we will look for the new Chinese road, a concrete block path that will lead us to Koh Kong.
+If we have time, we will take a small refreshing swim break along the way.
+Koh Kong is located on the coast of the Gulf of Thailand, just a few kilometers from the neighboring country.

-We leave the mountains on a freshly paved road towards Sre Ambel.
-This route is still quite quiet.
-After lunch we continue to Phnom Penh.
-We take a last look at the country life and exchange it again with the hustle and bustle of Phnom Penh.
-The city has a lot to offer in the evening, visit the "evening market" for the last souvenirs and look back on a wonderful adventure along the boulevard.
+We leave the mountains on a freshly paved road toward Sre Ambel.
+This stretch is still quite quiet.
+After lunch, we ride on to Phnom Penh.
+We take a last look at country life and exchange it again with the hustle and bustle of the city of Phnom Penh.
+The city has much to offer in the evening, visit the "evening market" for the last souvenirs and look back on a wonderful adventure at the boulevard.

-You will get a transfer to the airport and fly back to Germany with endless impressions.
+You will get a transfer to the airport and fly back home with endless impressions.